jamesmosier/jamez14.github.io/blog/_posts/2015-9-25-inline-edit.md

 Normally the usage of a feature would be explained at the end (after the directive & template explaination), but in this case it is helpful to see *how* the directive is used before explaining it.

-You need at the very least 3 directive properties:
+You need at least 3 directive properties:

-    * `inline-edit` - the text to display initially to the user.
-It is the value you'd normally write like this `{{person.Name}}`
+- `inline-edit` - the text to display initially to the user & the model value.
+It is an object.
+It is the value you'd normally write like this {% raw %}`{{person.Name}}`{% endraw %}
-    * `on-save` - the function in your controller that will save the newly inserted value
+- `on-save` - the function in your controller that will save the newly inserted value
-    * `on-cancel` - the value to revert to when the user clicks *cancel*
+- `on-cancel` - the value to revert to when the user clicks *cancel*

+And the usage in markup looks like this...

 `<div inline-edit="person.Name" on-save="vm.updatePerson(person)" on-cancel="cancelEdit(person.Name)"></div>`